richTheCreator/Elevated-Trading-LLC/src/pages/products/wholesale-delta-8-chocolates/index.md

     value: 1
 coa_link: coa-placeholder.pdf
 details:
+  info: []
+---
-  description: Our wholesale Delta 8 chocolates are vegan, non-GMO, gluten free.
+Our wholesale Delta 8 chocolates are vegan, non-GMO, gluten free.
 Taste was important to us when we developed our wholesale Delta 8 chocolates.
 That is why we had a professional chocolatier develop these delicious wholesale Delta 8 chocolates.
 They are infused with top quality Delta 8 distillate that leaves behind no "hempy" taste.
 Your customers will wonder if there is any Delta 8 in them at all until the euphoric effects kick in!
 The relaxing effects of these wholesale Delta 8 chocolates will leave your customers feeling good about their purchase, and the taste will keep them coming back for more.
 250mg bars contain 25mg per dose and 500mg bars contain 50mg per dose.
-  info: []
----